christophherr/Genesis-Connect-for-Woothemes-Sensei/readme.txt

 == Description ==

-The base for this plugin is code taken from <a href="https://support.woothemes.com/hc/en-us/articles/204428855-StudioPress-Genesis>Woothemes support</a>.
+The base for this plugin is code taken from [WooThemes Support](https://support.woothemes.com/hc/en-us/articles/204428855-StudioPress-Genesis).

-You will need the <a href="http://www.woothemes.com/products/sensei/">Woothemes Sensei</a> plugin and the <a href="http://www.studiopress.com>Genesis Framework</a> from Studiopress and/or one of its child themes.
+You will need the [WooThemes Sensei](http://www.woothemes.com/products/sensei/) plugin and the [Genesis Framework from Studiopress](http://www.studiopress.com) and/or one of its child themes.

 In other words, if you are not trying to integrate the Woothemes Sensei plugin with the Genesis Framework and/or one of its child themes, this plugin is pretty much useless for you...